 Only when she had left and it felt so empty without her for a while did I start to replay the day’s adventures in my mind and remembered her snacking on nothing but a bread roll and her not having any water by the time we got to the campground.
 I felt like the worst friend ever.
 How could I be so inattentive?
 And the couple who drove her back to her car so she could go home, Just Wendell and Mama Bear, stocked me up with plenty of food when Mama Bear showed up and picked up her husband, Just Wendell, to take him off the trail because she wanted him back home.
 She shook out her husband’s backpack and gave me all of his extra food.
 I handed Jessica some of the surplus ritz crackers, and as she drove off, realized that was the only thing she’d had to eat in hours!
 I’m sorry for starving you, Jessica!
 I promise you that if we hike the JMT together (she wants to hike it for her birthday this year and I plan to get off the trail for a bit to join her), I won’t be so careless.
 You will be fed and your kindness and generosity will not go unrewarded.
 Thank you, dear friend.
 We have missed your presence and reminisced about your trail magic many times since!

-This entry was posted in Uncategorized and tagged adventure, adventuring, backpacking, female backpacker, female solo hiker, food prep, going on a trip, hike pct solo, hiking, journey, long distance backpacking, long distance hiking, loving life, outdoor, pacific crest trail, pct, pct hiker, pilgrimage, simple living, simple travel, simplicity, solo female backpacker, solo female hiker, solo female pct hiker, thru hike pct, thru-hike, thru-hiking, thruhike, Trail angel, Trail angel m, trail life, trail magic, travel, travel on foot, traveling.
+This entry was posted in pacific crest trail and tagged adventure, adventuring, backpacking, female backpacker, female solo hiker, food prep, going on a trip, hike pct solo, hiking, journey, long distance backpacking, long distance hiking, loving life, outdoor, pacific crest trail, pct, pct hiker, pilgrimage, simple living, simple travel, simplicity, solo female backpacker, solo female hiker, solo female pct hiker, thru hike pct, thru-hike, thru-hiking, thruhike, Trail angel, Trail angel m, trail life, trail magic, travel, travel on foot, traveling.
 Bookmark the permalink.